FLIR/iis_firefly_image_classifier/README.md

-In the table below, we list each model, the corresponding TensorFlow model file, the link to the model checkpoint, and the top 1 and top 5 accuracy (on the imagenet test set).
+In the table below, we list each model, the corresponding TensorFlow model file, the link to the model checkpoint, and the top 1 and top 5 accuracy (on the ImageNet test set).
 Notes:
   - The Inception parameters have been trained by Google.
   - Also be aware that these accuracies were computed by evaluating using a single image crop.
 Some academic papers report higher accuracy by using multiple crops at multiple scales.